innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ```

 <!-- #region hidden=true -->
-Then we can define a simple function that invokes the Javascript speech engine with a provided piece of text:
+Then we can define a simple function that invokes the JavaScript speech engine with a provided piece of text:
 <!-- #endregion -->

 ```python hidden=true